 - Overview About West Wylam Bridge Map West Wylam Bridge (also known as Hagg Bank Bridge and Points Bridge) is a footbridge over the River Tyne to the south-west of Wylam. ...

 Former Road Bridge over Elsdon Burn

 - Overview Map Street View The former road bridge over Elsdon Burn, at the north-end of the village of Elsdon was built in the late 18th or early 19th century.
 The ...

 - The iron footbridge over Debdon Burn at Cragside was manufactured in 1870s at Lord Armstrong's Elswick Works.
-The footbridge is Grade II* listed.
-The footbridge was closed to the public ...
+The footbridge is Grade II* listed on the National Heritage List for England. ...

 - Isel Bridge is a road bridge over the River Derwent near St Michael's Church in Isel, Cumbria.
 The bridge, with 3 segmental arches, was built in 1812, replacing an earlier ...

 - Overview Map Street View The stone bridge over the River Derwent at Swalwell was built in c.1779 for the Gateshead - Hexham Turnpike road.
-The 3 arched bridge is Grade ...
+It is known as the Clavering ...

 Monkwearmouth Railway Bridge

 - Overview About Monkwearmouth Railway Bridge Map Street View Monkwearmouth Railway Bridge (officially Monkwearmouth Bridge, also called Wearmouth Railway Bridge or Sunderland Railway Bridge) is a railway bridge built in ...

 Footbridge by Banqueting Hall